alanszlosek/rust-raspi-security/README.md

+# Note

+This doesn't work yet.
+I'm currently porting C code from RaspiStill.c and once I can capture a still I'll start morphing towards security camera functionality.

 # Welcome

-I have a Python-based RasPi security camera project, but I have a hunch that a Rust version would be better performant since I'd be working closer to MMAL itself.
+I have a Python-based RasPi security camera project, but I have a hunch that a Rust version would perform better since I'd be working closer to MMAL itself.
 Plus, I'd like to continue my effort to learn Rust.
 So here we are.

 # Project Goals

 * Leverage the lower-level nature of Rust to create a more performant motion detection security camera application
+* Try to exceed my Python version: 1080p h264 videos when motion is detected

 # Personal Goals

 * Learn Rust by engaging in a larger, real-world project
+* Have fun

 # Features